 Wildfires are a natural part of Canada's wildland ecosystem and play an integral role in nature.
 They recycle nutrients, regenerate the forest and create diverse vegetation that provides wildlife habitat.

 As the population continues to grow, and communities become more intertwined with forested landscapes, the risk of wildfire to homes and infrastructure increases.
-Recent wildfire events in Slave Lake and Fort McMurray, along with back-to-back severe wildfire seasons in British Columbia, demonstrate the potentially devastating social, ecological and economic impact of wildfire on communities.
+Recent wildfire events in Slave Lake and Fort McMurray, along with increasingly frequent severe wildfire seasons in British Columbia, demonstrate the potentially devastating social, ecological and economic impact of wildfire on communities.

 While there is a risk to living and doing business where wildfires may occur, it’s possible to live safely with this natural process.
 For example: